Suboxone Clinics in Ohio

 • Substance use treatment

-• Clients with dual diagnosis, pregnant and postpartum women and transitional-age young adults
+• Clients with dual diagnosis, transitional-age young adults and seniors and older adults

 Health Recovery Services Inc - Athens, OH

-Health Recovery Services Inc is a suboxone drug treatment facility in Athens, Ohio located in the 45701 zip code area.
+Health Recovery Services Inc is a suboxone drug treatment center in Athens, OH located in the 45701 zip code.

 Location: 224 Columbus Road, Athens, OH 45701 in Athens County